Youssef-Beltagy/UW-CPP/docs/README.md

 Similarly, You can use WSL without VSCode.
 You can edit your code using your favorite editor and just test it with WSL before you submit it.
-For example, you can use [Visual Studio IDE](https://visualstudio.microsoft.com/) (not the same as VSCode) while developing and for your final tests, you can then compile and run with WSL.
+For example, you can use [Visual Studio IDE](https://visualstudio.microsoft.com/) (not the same as VSCode) while developing and for your final tests, you can then compile and run your code with WSL.

-I just wanted to share these fancy tools that can save a lot of time.
+I just wanted to share these fancy tools which save a lot of time.